History of the City of Irving

-Settlers came to the area that is now Irving in the 1850s, and communities such as Sowers, Kit Shady Grove, Union Bower, Finley, Estelle and Bear Creek sprang up in the last half of the century.
+Settlers came to the area that is now Irving in the 1850s, and communities such as Sowers, Kit Shady Grove, Union Bower, Finley, Estelle and Bear Creek sprang up in the last half of the 19th century.
 The new town of Irving, founded in 1903 by J.O.
-Schulze and Otis Brown, eventually swallowed most of these settlements.
+Schulze and Otis Brown, eventually included most of these settlements.
 Irving was officially incorporated April 14, 1914.

 Schulze and Brown, who were employed by the Chicago, Rock Island & Gulf Railway, arrived in 1902 to survey a railroad route between Fort Worth and Dallas.
-Having decided that this area would be an ideal town site, they bought 80 acres from the Britian family in 1902.
+Having decided that this area would be an ideal town site, they bought 80 acres from the Britain family in 1902.
 The co-founders sold the first town lots at a public auction on Dec.
 19, 1903.
 The post office at nearby Kit was moved to Irving in 1904.